juanjosearango/Z-scan-PARAMETER-EXTRACTION-PROGRAM/README.md

 ```

 \
-Additionally, an example file is included in the repository (i.e., `Z_Scan_Data.csv`), which contains the data of real measurements carried out for the nonlinear characterization of a silicon sample.
+Additionally, an [example input data file](https://github.com/juanjosearango/Z-scan-PARAMETER-EXTRACTION-PROGRAM/blob/main/Z_Scan_Data.csv) is included in the repository (i.e., `Z_Scan_Data.csv`), which contains the data of real measurements carried out for the nonlinear characterization of a silicon sample.
 This file may be used as template.

 ## Software initial settings

 After carrying out the measurements and having them organized in a file according to the previous guidelines, open the python script ´Z_Scan_Data_Processing.py´.
 It must be stored in the same directory as the CSV input data file.
-As python interpreter, *Spyder* from [*Anaconda*](https://www.anaconda.com/) is recommended for offline execution, and the *Google Colab* [notebook](https://colab.research.google.com/drive/19VCOF2bhVFJW9PjAbUNMA_QtJN85g9i0?usp=sharing) is recommended for online execution.
+As python interpreter, *Spyder* from [*Anaconda*](https://www.anaconda.com/) is recommended for offline execution, and the [*Google Colab* notebook](https://colab.research.google.com/drive/19VCOF2bhVFJW9PjAbUNMA_QtJN85g9i0?usp=sharing) is recommended for online execution.
 The interpreter must support the python libraries `datetime`, `numpy`, `pandas`, `matplotlib`, `matplotlib.pyplot`, `bokeh`, `scipy`, `lmfit` and `sklearn`.
 But there is no problem if they are not installed, the software can perform a library installation/check.

 Before running the program, users must manually configure the settings at the beginning of the source code, according to their setup specifications and analysis preferences.
-The user-configured section explicitly is indicated; delimited by a box, as shown below:
+The user-configured section is explicitly indicated; delimited by a box, as shown below:

 ```
 # 📝 Modify user settings within the box 📝